Landscaping in Columbia SC: Plant Palettes, Hardscaping, and Drainage Solutions That Work in the Midlands

 - Do you work in historic districts like Shandon?

 - Yes.
 We understand the character requirements and mature tree preservation needs of Columbia's historic neighborhoods.
-We work with existing root zones and select era-appropriate plantings.
+We work with existing root zones, select era-appropriate plantings, and use low-impact installation methods near established trees.